paulnorthrop/threshr/cran-comments.md

 ## Downstream dependencies

-threshr has no downsteam dependencies
+threshr has no downstream dependencies